Pediatric Physical Therapy Services

 My child “W” sits… should I seek Physical Therapy?

-If your child “W” sits for long periods of time and it seems that it is their preferred sitting position a PT consult is recommended.
+If your child “W” sits for long periods of time and it seems that it is their preferred sitting position a physical therapy/therapist consult is recommended.
 “W” sitting can be a sign of core weakness which can impact coordination, balance, and postural skill development.
 If your child only sits in the W-sitting position or it is their preferred mode of sitting for greater than 5 minutes, it is recommended that they seek physical therapy.
 Long term use of a W-sitting position has potential risks associated with it such as hip dislocation, increased muscle tightness, and decreased core and trunk strength.

 My baby doesn't like tummy time.
 Should I seek Physical Therapy?